avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 category: Arts
 date:   2016-08-21
 summary: Artists, Peter Richards & George Gonzalez, the Exploratorium.
 San Francisco, California.
 May 1986
+question: "Do you know of any pieces that use natural inputs?
+Manmade inputs?
+Or simply celebrates how we use and relate to water?
+Let me know in the comments below <3"
 comments: true
 image: